General Landscape Uses:

-Provides significant food and cover for wildlife.
-Nectar plant for atala (Eumaeus atala), great southern white (Ascia monuste), julia (Dryas iulia), Schaus' swallowtail (Heraclides aristodemus) and other butterflies.
+Wildlife and Ecology: Provides significant food and cover for wildlife.
+Nectar plant for atala (Eumaeus atala), great southern white (Ascia monuste), julia (Dryas iulia), Schaus' swallowtail (Heraclides aristodemus), and other butterflies.
 Birds and other animals eat the fruits.
 Insects visit the flowers, which, in turn, provide food for insect-eating birds.